Air Transportation of Human Remains in Canada

 What type of container is required to ship a deceased person?

-The body must be in a “hermetically sealed container”.
-This means the body must be sealed in an air-tight container for travel purposes.
+The body must be in a “hermetically sealed container.”
+This means the body must be sealed in an air-tight container for travel.
 This can be a casket, coffin, or another air-tight outer container.
 Airlines sometimes use an air-tray as an outer container to seal a body for transport.

 Funeral shipping arrangements between Mexico and Canada

-Due to the long-standing ‘migration’ of Canadians visiting, or living, in Mexico, there are funeral service providers in key destinations that have become versant with the process for shipping a deceased Canadian back to the destination province.
+Due to the long-standing ‘migration’ of Canadians visiting or living in Mexico, funeral service providers in key destinations have become versant with shipping a deceased Canadian back to the destination province.
 Generally, most medical institutions serving expats will be familiar with local services.

 The Government of Canada offers emergency Consular assistance to citizens.
 Although they cannot make any arrangements on the family’s behalf, they can provide guidance on what to do if a death has occurred overseas.